Influence of the IBM PC on the personal computer market: "Is it PC compatible?"

 Mitch Kapor of Lotus Development Corporation said in 1984 that "either you have to be PC-compatible or very special".
 "Compatibility has proven to be the only safe path", Microsoft executive Jim Harris stated in 1985, while InfoWorld wrote that IBM's competitors were "whipped into conformity" with its designs, because of "the total failure of every company that tried to improve on the IBM PC".
 Customers only wanted to run PC applications like 1-2-3, and developers only cared about the massive PC installed base, so any non-compatible—no matter its technical superiority—from a company other than Apple failed for lack of customers and software.
 Compatibility became so important that Dave Winer joked that year (referring to the PC AT's incomplete compatibility with the IBM PC), "The only company that can introduce a machine that isn't PC compatible and survive is IBM".

 By 1985, the shortage of IBM PCs had ended, causing financial difficulties for many vendors of compatibles; nonetheless, Harris said, "The only ones that have done worse than the compatibles are the noncompatibles".
-Almost every major computer company offered its own AT compatibles, including vendors that were late to offer PC compatibles.
+Almost every major computer company offered its own AT compatibles, including vendors that were late to offer PC compatibles; they "see this as a second chance to hitch a ride on the Boca Raton steamroller", InfoWorld said.
 The PC standard was similarly dominant in Europe, with Honeywell Bull, Olivetti, and Ericsson selling compatibles and software companies focusing on PC products.
 By the end of the year PC Magazine stated that "IBM has to continue to be IBM compatible or forfeit its market position" when discussing a rumored IBM proprietary, non-compatible operating system.
 Noting that the company's unsuccessful PCjr's "cardinal sin was that it wasn't PC compatible", the magazine wrote that "backward compatibility [with the IBM PC] is the single largest concern of hardware and software developers.
 The user community is too large and demanding to accept radical changes or abandon solutions that have worked in the past".

 Within a few years of the introduction of fully compatible PC clones, almost all rival business personal computer systems, and alternate x86 using architectures, were gone from the market.
 Despite the inherent dangers of an industry based on a de facto "standard", a thriving PC clone industry emerged.
 The only other non-IBM PC-compatible systems that remained were those systems that were classified as home computers, such as the Apple II, or business systems that offered features not available on the IBM PC, such as a high level of integration (e.g., bundled accounting and inventory) or fault-tolerance and multitasking and multi-user features.